GoblinGuide/ffxi-content/discerningeye/readme.md

-DiscerningEye.lua<br />
+## ffxi-content/discerningeye
 Code originally posted on FFXIAH.com by Radec.<br/>
 It tells you which passenger is the right one for Discerning Eye.<br/>
-todo: make this an actual addon with movement and such
+todo: make this an actual addon with movement and such someday